kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 # Entity Sequence

 In addition to the `find*` functions, Ktorm also provides a set of APIs named *Entity Sequence*, which can be used to obtain entity objects from databases.
-As the name implies, its style and use pattern is highly similar to the sequence APIs in Kotlin standard lib, as it provides many extension functions with the same names, such as `filter`, `map`, `reduce`, etc.
+As the name implies, its style and use pattern are highly similar to the sequence APIs in Kotlin standard lib, as it provides many extension functions with the same names, such as `filter`, `map`, `reduce`, etc.

 > Note: entity sequence APIs are only available since Ktorm version 2.0.